UU-tracktech/tracktech/README.md

 ### Run

-The Pylint linting should be run from the root with a specified Python module (sub system).
+The Pylint linting should be run from the root with a specified Python module (subsystem).
 The command is as follows:

-`pylint <Sub system> --rcfile=.pylintrc --reports=n`
+`pylint <Subsystem> --rcfile=.pylintrc --reports=n`

 `<Sub system>` is the Python module to run.
 Pylint needs an `__init__.py` file in the root to parse all folders to lint.
-This must be one of the sub systems since the root doesn't contain an `__init__.py` file.
+This run must be one of the subsystems since the root does not contain an `__init__.py` file.

 `--rcfile` is the linting specification used by Pylint.

 `--reports` sets whether the full report should be displayed or not.
-Our recommendation would be `n` since this only displays linting errors/warnings, and the eventual score reached.
+Our recommendation would be `n` since this only displays linting errors/warnings, and the eventual score.

 ### Ignoring folders from linting

 Some folders should be excluded from linting.
-This could be for multiple reasons like, the symlinked algorithms in camera processor, the Python virtual environment folder, etc.
+This could be for multiple reasons like, the symlinked algorithms in the CameraProcessor folder, the Python virtual environment folder, etc.
 Add folder name to `ignore=` in `.pylintrc`.